ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 }
 ```

-There's **another** problem though.
+There's **another** problem...

 Each time we read the value, we're creating an effect! 😱 Alright, that's a simple fix.
 We can use a variable to track if we already ran the effect:

 ```ts:counter.svelte.ts {2,11,14}
 export class Counter {